thomastaylor312/helm-workshop/04-subcharts/README.md

 $ helm delete --purge voting-app
 ```

-Then you can re-run the installer freshly.
+Then you can re-run a fresh install

 Up next: [Templates](../05-templating/).